-The initial, unchanged configuration is saved to the terminal at the beginning using a .ini file directly in the terminal repository.
+The initial, unchanged configuration is saved inside the terminal at the beginning using a .ini file directly in the terminal repository.
 It is assumed for this setting that it will only be set during the initial installation.
-These are for example IP addresses or the graphical interface of the terminal.

-User settings that can be performed online by the parent system.
-Flashing, terminal type, fire alarm or security system activation, etc.).
+These are for example IP addresses or the graphical interface of the terminal, user settings that can be performed online by the parent system, flashing, terminal type, fire alarm or security system activation, etc.

-Document name: D4.3 Access control tool and training guide V2 Page: 33 of 88 Reference: D4.3 Dissemination: PU Version: 1.0 Status: Final
+Document name: D4.5 Access control tool and training guide V3 Page: 34 of 95 Reference: D4.5 Dissemination: PU Version: 1.0 Status: Final